flemosr/envoy-extauthz-rust/README.md

 # Envoy External Authorization Server (ext_authz) in Rust

 This is an example showing how to implement an [Envoy External Authorization] gRPC Server written in Rust.
+If you are working on a more complex implementation including rate-limiting, consider checking out the [envoy-extauthz-rust-rate-limit] repository.

-In consists of an `envoy` service mapped to a localhost port, connected through internal docker networks to an `extauthz` service, and to a `nginx` service that serves plain text.
+Here, we create an `envoy` service mapped to a localhost port, connected through internal docker networks to an `extauthz` service, and to a `nginx` service that serves plain text.